hexinfra/gorox/apps/README.md

   4. Import package "bar" in "import.go",
   5. Add webapp "bar" in "../conf/gorox.conf" and bind it to your web servers.

-You can also put your PHP webapps, Python webapps, and so on in this directory.
+For convenience, you can also put your PHP webapps, Python webapps, and so on under this directory.

 In gorox, a web server (i.e. httpxServer, http3Server) can host many webapps, whereas a webapp can be bound to many web servers.

-For examples, see webapps mentioned above.
+For examples, see "examples/".